 - Examine stressors experienced by young military children when parents deploy

 - Evaluate connections between a parent’s psychological symptoms and the development and well-being of the child

 - Shelley M. MacDermid Wadsworth, Ph.D., MS, MBA

 Center for Families director

 Continuing education credit is available from Duke Medicine.
 You must register on or before April 24, 2014, at 3 p.m.
 (EDT) to qualify for the receipt of continuing education credit.

 To qualify for receipt of continuing education credit for applicable webinars, eligible participants must create a profile in the Duke Medicine Learning Management System.
 Responses to all pre-requisite course questions are required to receive credit for attending this event.
-For guidance on creating a user account and event registration in the Duke Medicine Learning Management System site, please visit here.
+PDF: For guidance on creating a user account and event registration in the Duke Medicine Learning Management System site, please visit here.